Disasters on E-Scooters in Hoboken: Are They a Recipe for Disaster?

 The Hoboken rollout hasn’t been an easy one.
 Local officials face plenty of inquiries related to the new mode of transportation on a daily basis.
 Meanwhile, over 22,000 individuals have already tried the e-scooters since the program’s introduction.

-Will there be Problem with E-Scooters in Hoboken?
+Will there be a Problem with E-Scooters in Hoboken?

 Unfortunately, getting hurt as a result of an e-scooter accident can result in serious consequences.
 In some cases, the injuries relate to problems with the scooters themselves.
 A woman in San Diego actually jumped off an electric scooter when she realized the brakes didn’t work.
 She claims that she understands people actually cut the brakes.